automatika-robotics/kompass/docs/tutorials/events_actions.md

 Events/Actions are a powerful tool to make your robot application adaptive to the changing working conditions (both internal and external to the robot), or to extend the operational scope of your application by adapting it to new spaces/usecases.

-In this tutorial we will extend the Turtlebot3 getting started [recipe](../quick_start.md) by adding a few events/actions to the system.
+In this tutorial we will extend the Turtlebot3 quick start [recipe](../quick_start.md) by adding a few events/actions to the system.

 ## First Event/Action Pair